yahwehschica7/phase-1-project/README.md

 ## Required Code

 HTML, CSS, and JavaScript
+The project includes an index.html file that loads an index.js file.
+The CSS is pulled from materializecss.com

 ## Set Up
 1. In the index.html file, create html to hold a nav bar for the title of the page, a contact form with a submit button to contact the fictional character's business, and several divs below the form to hold innerHTML, images, and the fetched api.